A new generation of leaders

 During a time of rapidly changing environment in the health care sector, the division continued to grow its clinical operations, and the Bone Health Program expanded its services to Barnes-Jewish West County Hospital, under the leadership of Kathryn Diemer, MD, who continues to function as its senior medical director.

-In 2017, the new Osteoporosis, Metabolic Bone Disorders Fellowship program was established, the first and still only full-fledged clinical training program in our specialty in the United States.
-One of the recent faculty recruits is a graduate of this program.
+In 2017, the new Osteoporosis, Metabolic Bone Disorders (OMBD) Fellowship program was established, the first full-fledged clinical training program in our specialty in the United States.
+Three former OMBD Fellows, Mohseni, Lin, and Udokwu, were recruited as faculty in our division.
+Others have open new specialty practices in other centers all over the world.